EYFS

 • Encourage your child to be independent; dressing, toileting and eating.

-• Encourage your child to complete their Home Learning Challenges (found in their Reading Record and Class Dojo)
+• Encourage your child to complete their Home Learning Challenges (found on this page and Class Dojo)

 • Practice maths together (counting, recognising and writing numbers 0 – 20)